 The utility drawer should contain a few things that are often needed, such as a tape measure, a couple of pens, scissors, a notepad, some tape, maybe envelopes and stamps, a mini screwdriver, and the like.

 Tools go in the garage.
 Lightbulbs and batteries should have their bins and belong in the laundry room area or utility closet.
 Get the idea?

 8. Determine Where the Spices Go

-Once you select the storage space for spices, choose among the many spice storage solutions available to make your life easier while cooking with them.
+Once you decide on the spices storage area, choose among the many spice storage solutions available to make your life easier while cooking with them.

-When a pantry shelf is not available, the Elfa Spice Rack comes to the rescue!
+When a pantry shelf is unavailable, the Elfa Spice Rack comes to the rescue!
 This clever solution goes on your pantry door, on the inside.
 It is a lifesaver.

 9. Light Up!

 Ideally, the kitchen should be well-lit and combine top light and task or functional illumination.

 Lighting also impacts your mood.
 For example, placing light under upper kitchen cabinets offers the functional task illumination needed on counters while preparing food, but it also does wonders for the ambiance of your kitchen.